dbanetto/uni/project1/report.md

         GROUP BY City;

 CREATE VIEW DistrictSummary AS
-    SELECT 'Other'::text AS City, AVG(AvgShare) AS DistrictShare FROM AvgShareByCity
+    SELECT City, AVG(AvgShare) AS DistrictShare FROM
+    AvgShareByCity
     GROUP BY City
-    HAVING (City != 'Chicago');
+    HAVING (City != 'Chicago')
+    ORDER BY DistrictShare LIMIT 1;

-CREATE VIEW chicagosummary AS
+CREATE VIEW ChicagoSummary AS
     SELECT City, AVG(AvgShare) AS DistrictShare FROM
     AvgShareByCity
     GROUP BY City